Cookie915/ApexMapRotations/README.md

 - Working on play store release :)

 ## ✅ Attributions
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Thank you https://apexlegendsapi.com/#introduction for a clean easy to use API with good JSON responses.
+- Thank you https://apexlegendsapi.com/#introduction for a clean easy to use API with good JSON responses.
+- Thank you https://www.reddit.com/user/kurdan/ for the Error and Loading screen images

 ## 📷 Screenshots
 <P align="center">